signalfx/signalflow-library/library/signalfx/detectors/population_comparison/README.md

 |strategy|string|represents method for defining outliers, options 'mean_stddev' (mean plus standard deviation) and 'median_MAD' (median plus median absolute deviations)|'median_MAD'|
 |orientation|string|specifies whether detect fires when signal is above, below, or out-of-band (options  'above', 'below', 'out_of_band')|'above'|

-It returns a detect block that triggers when TODO
+It returns a detect block that triggers when a member of `population_stream` is more than `fire_num_dev` standard (resp. median absolute) deviations away from the population mean (resp. median) for `fire_lasting`, and clears when that member is within `clear_num_dev` standard (resp. median absolute) deviations away from the population mean (resp. median) for `clear_lasting`.
+The value of `strategy` determines whether mean plus standard deviation or median plus median absolute deviation is used, and `orientation` determines whether the member is required to be above or below (or either) the population norm.

 #### Example usage FIXME